Vision Track 1.3

 "So God created man in his own image, in the image of God he created him; male and female he created them.”
 Genesis 1:27

 From the very beginning, human beings stand out from the rest of creation in that we are made in God’s image and likeness.
 Every single human being was designed to be God’s image-bearer, His representative, here on earth.
 Because of this fact, the Bible teaches us that every person has immense value, regardless of ethnicity, gender, or socio-economic class.
-When we see other people, especially those who are different from us, through God’s eyes, we can honor the potential of His image in them.
+When we see other people, especially those who are different from us, through God’s eyes, we can honor the Image of God in them.

 CALLING OF ALL NATIONS INTO HIS FAMILY